WordPress Push Notifications: How to Set Them Up

 Benefits of Adding Push Notifications to Your WordPress Website

 Building loyal, enthusiastic followers to your website is no easy feat.
 This is because most people visit a website once, never to visit it again.
-Your biggest challenge is converting this once-in-a-while visitors to repeat visitors.
+Your biggest challenge is converting these once-in-a-while visitors to repeat visitors.

 Email marketing works, for one thing.
 No doubt about that.
 What you may not know is that push notification, if done right, is as effective.
 Any visitor that permits your notifications has an interest in your website.
 They will likely come to your site when they receive a notification.
-That means very little marketing efforts on your part gets you more engagement.
+That means very little marketing effort on your part gets you more engagement.

 Other benefits of adding push notifications to your website include: